 Vocational services

-If your injury leaves you with work restrictions so a job change is needed, vocational services can be arranged.
+If your injury requires specialized return-to-work services or leaves you with work restrictions where a job change may be needed, the WCB can provide vocational services.

 These services may include: